 ‘Yes… I trust Granny completely.’

 Linn just nods and throws herself in Taïga’s arms.
 Absentmindedly Taïga strokes her friend’s hair, her mind racing.
-If Derek’s rally dead, I surely would have felt it?
+If Derek was really dead, surely I would have felt it?
 I would have seen him in a dream, like I did with mom last Christmas… Maybe I’ll feel something in Derek’s room.
 Surrounded by his things, I’d know… She knows she’s clutching on straws, but she refuses to give up hope…

-They arrive at the Crumpelbottom witches’ cove late the following Saturday, cold rain beating down since they left Fairview Heights.
+They arrive at the Trotterbottler witches’ cove late the following Saturday, cold rain beating down since they left Fairview Heights.

 ‘Gosh it’s wet out here!
 And cold.’
-Granny wills Belinda to be quiet by a stern look.
+Granny wills Harriet to be quiet by a stern look.
 ‘Let me introduce a friend of my grandchild – Linn Sandstrom.’